Fr4nXxx/dsci100/MT2 Cheat Sheet.md

 ```
 Note that the data set in ```fit()``` is the training set.
 The testing set comes into play in predict()

+**Tuning:**
+In general it is very similar to a K-nn classification where we use

 # Individual fn's